 You'll usually take out insurance on a property-by-property basis, although portfolio policies are available to landlords who own four or more rented homes and want to insure them all at the same time.

 Types of landlord insurance

 Buildings insurance covers any damage to the structure of your property, as well as the cost of rebuilding the home if it's irreparably damaged.

 You generally won't be able to take out a buy-to-let mortgage without proof of buildings insurance, and most lenders will specify the minimum level of cover they require in their terms and conditions.

-If the property is a flat within a block, your buildings insurance will usually be part of a shared block policy, which you'll pay for as part of your service charge.
-It's worth checking exactly what's covered within this and taking out your own additional policy if you want to cover anything that's not included.
+If the property is a flat within a block, a degree of buildings insurance will usually be part of a shared block policy, which you'll pay for as part of your service charge.

 Buildings insurance policies typically offer cover against the following types of damage: